 If you're anything like me, you might just have one foot in summer and the other ready to step into fall.
 So this week I made a recipe that combines the best of both worlds.
 I have to admit, I completed winged it on this one, but you know what?
 IT WORKED.
 Imagine the love child of corn chowder and a vegetarian green chili.
 It turns out that baby -er, soup - is pretty delicious.

-This easy chowder, ready in 30 minutes or less, celebrates the bright flavors of summer sweet corn, crisp zucchini, and spicy green chiles in a warm, comforting soup.
+This easy chowder, ready in 30 minutes or less, celebrates the bright flavors of summer sweet corn, crisp zucchini, and spicy green chilis in a bowl of comfort.
 A lot of recipes for corn chowder call for carrots and celery, but most gardens are exploding with zucchini right about now and it seemed like a better complement to the corn.
-And if you know me, you know I LOVE spicy food, so I couldn't resist throwing in some fire-roasted green chiles for some heat.
+And if you know me, you know I LOVE spicy food, so I couldn't resist throwing in some fire-roasted green chilis for some heat.

-Green chiles are available fresh August-September at local markets and roadside stands, and Colorado has a bit of an obsession.
+Green chilis are available fresh August-September at local markets and roadside stands, and Colorado has a bit of an obsession.
 In fact, we have a longstanding rivalry with New Mexico for who grows the best variety.
-Growing up in Missouri, green chiles weren't really a thing, but here, you can find Green Chili on just about any restaurant menu.
+Growing up in Missouri, green chilis weren't really a thing, but here, you can find Green Chili on just about any restaurant menu.

-Anyways, the peppers add killer flavor to this soup, which is tamed a bit by a splash of half and half.
-(Vegans could easily leave it out or use a plant based milk.)
+Anyways, the peppers add depth of flavor to this soup, which is tamed a bit by a splash of half and half.
+(If you're vegan, you can easily leave it out.)
 Add a dash of cilantro, lime, and smoky paprika on top, drizzle with olive oil, and voila!
 You've got yourself a taste of summer and a huge serving of healthy veggies.

 Serve alongside a big salad or grilled chicken or shrimp for a quick, satisfying seasonal meal.
 See notes for slow cooker variation.
 Share your pics on Facebook and Instagram and tag @healthyharvests with the hashtag #eatrealfood